deliaconstantino/plantdwellers-2.0-backend/devlog.md

 [] create login/logout
 [] create sign-up
-[] rework organization - use feature folder and slice on frontend [] change log in to be held in react component state, not redux store
+[] rework organization - use feature folder and slice on frontend [x] change log in to be held in react component state, not redux store

+## 3
+[] change frontend fetch to use restful routing - only load current user on login fetch.
+[] load home info with a new fetch (to homes resource) on Profile load [] load plant info with a new fetch (to plants resource) on Plants load